For the Career Prep Academy program, a Parent/Guardian/Mentor should be someone who will:

 |Indiana Youth Institute:contact for a list of mentors near you||iyi.org(800) 343-7060|

 It’s common to feel intimidated if you’re not used to asking for help.
 Being comfortable with asking for help is a skill that will help you a lot in the future.
 People often lose their jobs if they make mistakes they could have avoided by asking for help.
-When your teachers and other adults talk about how important communication skills are for your future, this is an essential part of building communication skills–and it’s as easy as asking for help!
+Teachers and other adults talk about how important communication skills are for your future because it is an essential part of building communication skills–and it’s as easy as asking for help!

 Although most mentors at the recommended organizations have your best interest in mind, abuse (particularly sexual abuse) could occur.
 It’s important to recognize the most common warning signs.